 The planning scheme amendment (the amendment) and planning permit application affects 275 Main Street, Mornington.

-Aerial image of Alexandra Park
+Image 1: Aerial image of Alexandra Park

-The two existing pavilions (pictured below) at Alexandra Park have been assessed as being no longer fit for purpose and an upgrade of the pavilions is needed to meet the facility requirements of all sporting user groups based at Alexandra Park.
+The two existing pavilions at Alexandra Park (pictured below) have been assessed as being no longer fit for purpose and an upgrade of the pavilions is needed to meet the facility requirements of all sporting user groups based at Alexandra Park.
 Furthermore, the current first floor social rooms and viewing area constrain accessibility to many user groups as they are only accessible by outdoor narrow stairs.
-The current pavilions access is also not consistent with the Disability Discrimination Act, 1992 (DDA) or best practice design such as Universal Design Principles.
+The current pavilions access is also not consistent with the Disability Discrimination Act 1992 (DDA) or best practice design such as Universal Design Principles.